kixlab/cs374-spring-2018/internal/08-Ideation.md

 Students have to clear the board twice for each new phase.
 Ask them to take a photo of the board and clear.

-Setup takes 20-30 mins at least.
+2017: Setup takes 20-30 mins at least.
 Make sure to arrive early and put up the poster boards (전지) on the wall.
+Some had hardboards in the middle.

-Some groups had poster boards (하드보드지) in the middle.
+2018: Every group had a hardboard paper as their main canvas.

 ## contents to add / cover